sighupio/furyctl/.github/pull_request_template.md

 <!--
 Let us know what you are changing.
 Share anything that could provide the most context.

-Feel free to add screenshots, code examples, the Description could end up in the release notes to help users adopt the new feature or changes that you are introducing.
+Feel free to add screenshots and code examples.
+The description could end up in the release notes to help users adopt the new feature or changes that you are introducing.

-Expand on the reasoning behind some decision that you could have made to help reviewers understand the diff in the PR.
+Expand on the reasoning behind any decisions you made to help reviewers understand the diff in the PR.

 -->